gkerherve/KherveFitting/Readme.md

 ## Introduction

-KherveFitting is an open-source software implemented in Python, leveraging wxPython for the graphical user interface, MatplotLib for data visualization, NumPy and lmfit for numerical computations and curve fitting algorithms, Panda and openpyxl for manipulating Excel file.
-When utilizing KherveFitting in academic or research contexts, appropriate citation is requested to acknowledge the software's contribution to your work.
+KherveFitting is an open-source software implemented in Python, using wxPython for the graphical user interface, MatplotLib for data visualization, NumPy and lmfit for numerical computations and curve fitting algorithms, Panda and openpyxl for manipulating Excel file.

+When using KherveFitting in academic or research contexts, appropriate citation is requested  to acknowledge the software's contribution to your work.

 ## Keyboard Shortcuts